 Taking Care Of Our Seniors And Veterans

 The Commonwealth also passed a major veteran relief bill known as the Speed Act.
 Key provisions of this bill included in-state tuition continuity for military-connected college students: ensures that a member of the military stationed in the Commonwealth, their spouse, or their children are deemed an in-state resident after their acceptance at one of the state’s higher education institutions.
-Establishing Massachusetts National Guard family education program: establishes a Massachusetts National Guard Family Education Program to allow National Guard members to transfer their unused education benefits under the National Guard Education Assistance Program to their dependents.
-Establishing a tax credit for employment of National Guard members to support small business: establishes a tax credit for businesses that employ members of the National Guard.
-We will always fight to support our veterans.
+The bill established the Massachusetts National Guard family education program to allow National Guard members to transfer their unused education benefits under the National Guard Education Assistance Program to their dependents.
+It also established a tax credit for the employment of National Guard members to support small businesses.